CARING FOR YOUR SUNGLASSES

 Your Breakline sunglasses are backed by our industry-leading lifetime warranty against manufacturer's defects, and our one-time loss replacement program covers you in the event that you lose or break your shades.

-Your polarized, NXT lenses are equipped with fog-inhibiting technology, that hinders fogging on the inside of your sunglasses in humid or cold conditions.
+Your polarized, Trivex lenses are equipped with fog-inhibiting technology, that hinders fogging on the inside of your sunglasses in humid or cold conditions.
 The inward facing side of the lenses will feel a bit "grabby" when you first receive them.
 This will smooth over in time when wiping down with a microfiber towel.

 4 TIPS FOR TAKING CARE OF YOUR SUNGLASSES

 1. Never leave your sunglasses on the dash of your vehicle.
 Temperatures inside a car can reach nearly 150 degrees on a moderately hot day.
 This can cause frames to expand and lenses to delaminate, peel away or even bubble in extreme cases.